 History, tourist information, and nearby accommodation

-The mill was once owned by writer Hillaire Belloc, who owned the house at King's Land.
-A descendant of Belloc owns the site.
+The mill was once owned by writer Hillaire Belloc, who lived in the neighbouring house of King's Land (sometimes called Kingsland).
+A descendant of Belloc still owns the site.
 The mill operated regularly until 1922 and has been restored several times since then.

 The mill exterior, however, can still be viewed from the public footpath that runs directly beside the building, so we've left this article online.